by Nils Osmar. Updated Sept. 16, 2o23

 One side effect is that our bodies gets clogged with senescent cells –– old, broken, damaged cells which are leaching out toxins and damaging enzymes into neighboring cells.

 We’re not stuck with senescent cells; we can get rid of at least some of them by doing things like fasting.
-Going without food for 3 to 5 days puts out body into a survival mode in which it seeks out and cannibalizes senescent cells for fuel because no food is coming in.
-Our body actually uses the damaged telomeres to identify which cells to kill and use for fuel during this starvation period.
+Going without food for 3 to 5 days (or doing a 3 to 5 day fasting mimicking diet) puts out body into a survival mode in which it seeks out and cannibalizes senescent cells for fuel because no food is coming in.
+At that point, our bodies actually use the damaged telomeres to identify which cells to kill and use for fuel during this starvation period.

 The connection between telomeres and aging is a relatively new discovery.
 The researchers who discovered it won the Nobel Prize for medicine a few years ago for the discovery.
 They also discovered that telomere shortening could be stopped and reversed by an enzyme called telomerase.
 Telomerase repairs telomere damage and makes telomeres longer, resulting in more cell divisions with more accurate replication of our DNA in each division.